Twelve Principal Tatchlan Faces banner

 Kava-Kura

-Vital Delight
+The Face of Vital Delight

 Kava-Kura is the Face of Vital Delight.
 This Face also manifests as a Complete.
 Shehe oversees every manifestation of joy and contentment within the Resplendent Work.

 Herhis crimson Face is broad with a pronounced open mouth, often a long tongue hanging out and far below the chin.
 Instead of hair, shehe wears a crown of smaller faces.
-The size, number and actions of these figures change with the Invocant's requests, but most often, they are the ancient symbols of anticipation, fulfillment and contentment.
+The size, number, and actions of these figures change with the Invocant's requests, but most often they are the ancient symbols of anticipation, fulfillment, and contentment.
 This constellation is another indicator of the health of the Living System, with the best arrangement having images of contentment outnumbering all others.

 Kava-Kura and Life Pillars

 It is perhaps unsurprising that this Face of Vital Delight has a close association with the ubiquitous Life Pillar at each cluster's core.
-Operants and Invocates are familiar with some of her Secondary Faces forming animate Life Pillars within the Living Tatchlan System.
-This led to these two icons in the Primary Epoch celebrating this connection in the most-ancient version of the Wellbeing Ministry of the Tolku.
+Operants and Invocates are familiar with some of her Secondary Faces forming animate Life Pillars within the Living Tatchlan SystemThis led to these two icons in the Primary Epoch celebrating this connection in the most-ancient version of the Wellbeing Ministry of the Tolku.

-Kava-Kura Ceremonial Costume
+Kava-Kura Face Dancers Costume

 Kava-Kura Bestowals